mindspore-ai/docs/tutorials/experts/source_en/dataset/augment.md

 First, a sub-policy is randomly selected for each image with equal probability, and then operations are performed according to the probability sequence in the sub-policy.

 In the following code example, two sub-policies are preset.

-Sub-policy 1 contains the `RandomRotation`, `RandomVerticalFlip`, and `RandomColorAdjust` operations, whose probabilities are 0.5, 1.0, and 0.8, respectively.
-Sub-policy 2 contains the `RandomRotation` and `RandomColorAdjust` operations, with the probabilities of 1.0 and 0.2, respectively.
+- Sub-policy 1 contains the `RandomRotation` and `RandomVerticalFlip`operations, whose probabilities are 0.5 and 1.0, respectively.

+- Sub-policy 2 contains the `RandomRotation` and `RandomColorAdjust` operations, with the probabilities of 1.0 and 0.2, respectively.

 ```python
 import mindspore.dataset.vision.c_transforms as c_vision